The Empty Man (film): Plot

 In 1995 in the Ura Valley, Bhutan, four friends—Greg, Fiona, Ruthie, and Paul—go hiking on a mountain.
 Paul hears a strange whistling and falls into a crevice.
 Greg finds him in an almost catatonic state, staring at a massive, ancient humanoid skeleton with inhuman features embedded in the cave wall.
-Paul only speaks to tell Greg not to touch him, or else he will die.
-Greg carries him out and the group takes refuge at an empty house as a snowstorm hits.
-The next day, having touched Paul, Ruthie is chased by a tall creature wearing robes, which disappears.
-That night, Paul, slowly possessed by the evil spirit, whispers something into Ruthie's ear.
-The following morning, Ruthie, dazed, stabs Greg and slices Fiona's throat, throwing their bodies over the cliff.
+Paul warns Greg against touching him, or he will die.
+Ignoring the warning, Greg carries Paul out.
+The group takes refuge at an empty house as a snowstorm hits.
+The next day Ruthie is chased by a tall creature wearing robes, which disappears.
+That night, the paralyzed Paul whispers something into Ruthie's ear.
+The following morning, they wake up to find Paul sitting near the bridge they crossed yesterday.
+As Greg shouts at Paul, a dazed Ruthie stabs Greg and slices Fiona's throat, then pushes them off the cliff.
 She shares an entranced look with Paul before throwing herself off too.
-Paul stares on.
+Paul helplessly watches, shedding a single tear.

-In Missouri 2018, former detective James Lasombra is grieving the death of his wife, Allison, and their son, Henry, who died in a car accident a year ago.
+In Missouri 2018, former detective James Lasombra is grieving the deaths of his wife Allison and son Henry in a car crash a year prior.
 He is friends with his neighbor Nora, a widowed single mother.
-Nora's daughter Amanda runs away and they find a message written in blood in the bathroom saying "The Empty Man made me do it".
-While searching Amanda's bedroom, James discovers a flier from a group called the Pontifex Institute with the word tulpa written on the back.
-Amanda's friend Devara reveals that she and their friends were encouraged by Amanda to summon the Empty Man, a local legend.
-To summon the Empty Man, one must first find an empty bottle on a bridge, blow into it, then think of the Empty Man.
-The next day, Devara witnesses Amanda whispering into their friend Brandon's ear.
+Nora's daughter Amanda runs away leaving a message in the bathroom that reads "The Empty Man made me do it".
+Searching her bedroom for clues, James discovers a flier from a group called the Pontifex Institute with the word tulpa written on the back.
+Amanda's friend Davara reveals that Amanda encouraged them to summon the Empty Man, a local legend.
+To summon him, one must find an empty bottle on a bridge, blow into it, then think of the Empty Man.
+The next day, Davara witnesses Amanda whispering into their friend Brandon's ear.

 James investigates the bridge and finds the empty bottle.
-He blows on it, goes underneath the bridge, and discovers the hanged bodies of Brandon and the rest of Amanda's friends with the same message found in Amanda's bathroom.
-Devara sees the Empty Man, who kills her with a pair of scissors.
-A brief flash shows Devara holding herself by the throat and stabbing herself with the scissors.
+He blows on it, goes underneath the bridge, and discovers the hanged bodies of Brandon and the rest of Amanda's friends with the same message found in the bathroom.
+Davara sees the Empty Man, who kills her with a pair of scissors.
+A brief flash shows Davara holding herself by the throat and stabbing herself with the scissors.
 The police rule her death a suicide.